the experiment.

 the gesture

-most reps fail. the touch lands and the yes is already out. noticing after still counts — that's the rep. the practice is the chain breaking and getting rebuilt, not the chain holding.
+most tries fail. your hand gets there and the yes is already out. noticing after still counts — that's the try. the practice isn't about never missing. it's about missing and starting again.

 the card

-a cue card to print and keep on you. free, nothing to fill in:
+a cue card to print and keep on you. nothing to fill in:

 seven days